Peperworx/pydevts/README.md

 These versions are yet to be determined, and will most likely be used in the event of an occurring issue or feature that I have not yet thought of, or do not fit into the other versions.
 These versions will be filled in here as needed.

+### 1.y.z and up

+These versions are the first stable versions and will follow the semver versioning system.
+These will mainly be bugfixes and new features.
 ## Collaboration and Questions

 If you find a bug, report it on github issues.
 If, however, you have questions or are not sure how something works, post it on github discussions.